 No Friends or Mirrors is their second album and is a step forward in ambition and scope for the band.
-Crome Yellow brew a heady blend of psychedelia with a pinch of funk, a sprinkle of 60’s mod vibes and knowing drizzle of 90’s baggy.
+Crome Yellow brew a heady blend of psychedelia with a pinch of funk, a sprinkle of 60’s mod vibes and a knowing drizzle of 90’s baggy.
 Thirsty yet?
 Me too.
 Let’s drop the needle and see what this is all about.

 We ease into the album with the smooth ‘2.0’.
 Setting the tone for the album the song grooves along with a gentle sway.
-Drawing influence from both 70’s funk and the new soul of the early eighties.
+Drawing influence from both 70’s funk and new soul of the early eighties.
 It’s a glorious sound of sundown on a summer’s day.

 After the spaced-out sound experiment that is “Instant Replay” we move into my album highlight.

 “Pocket Protector” caught my ear immediately with its shifting off beat chorus and silky guitar lead.
 There’s nice vocal interplay playing the lead vocal off of a falsetto.
-This for me is this album distilled down into one track.
+This, for me, is this album distilled down into one track.

 Next up is the 90’s Madchester inspired “Don’t Really Want To Know Ya”.
 It sounds like John Squire joined forces with Tim Burgess and Clint Boon.
-This is the band really having fun, that comes through in buckets.
+This is the band really having fun.
+That comes through in buckets.
 You can’t help but smile and nod along to the infectious groove.

 ‘Oh How It Feels To Be Down” gives us a false start before kicking into a psych-soaked funky jam.
 Make no mistake, this band have chops.
 I can imagine this song would be amazing to see live.

-After another short interlude in the company of the distant and shimmering ‘Friends’ we are back on familiar ground with ‘Nobody Told Me’.
+After another short interlude in the company of the distant and shimmering ‘Friends’ we’re back on familiar ground with ‘Nobody Told Me’.
 There’s something of the Hendrix in the guitar licks on show here.
 Not too flamboyant but enough to compliment the solid backline.
 I love how the guitar seems to fight its way through the gaps in the vocal.